EricTran99/Project_2-Team_9/README.md

 Project 2 was defined and started on Monday, August 21.
 In summary, the requirements for the project are to create:

-      - two DataFrames for the Category and Subcategory data,
+      - two DataFrames for the Category data and Subcategory data,

       - a DataFrame for the Campaign data,